Clerical Medical: History

 In 1855, the company moved its headquarters to Lichfield House in St James's Square, London.

-Clerical Medical acquired the General Reversionary and Investment Company in 1913, and in 1920 a merger with The Employers’ Liability Assurance Corporation took place.
-In 1961 by Act of Parliament, Clerical Medical became a mutual office.
+Clerical Medical acquired the General Reversionary and Investment Company in 1913, and in 1920 a merger with the Employers' Liability Assurance Corporation took place.
+In 1961 by the Clerical, Medical and General Life Assurance Act 1961 (9 & 10 Eliz.
+2. c. xii), Clerical Medical became a mutual office.

 In 1975, the company moved its head office from St James's Square, London to Bristol.

 Following the decision to demutualise the company in 1995, Clerical Medical merged with the Halifax in 1996, and was later absorbed into HBOS plc in 2001.

 HBOS was bought by Lloyds TSB Group in January 2009.
 The resulting company, Lloyds Banking Group, announced in April 2009 that the Clerical Medical brand would eventually be phased out in favour of its Scottish Widows subsidiary.

 In 2015, Lloyds Banking Group sold Clerical Medical International (CMI) to offshore life assurance company RL360°.

-Illness and Premium
+Illness and premium

 In the early 19th century, the following illnesses, lifestyles, injuries, and description of such conditions were recorded and raised the premium for prospective applicants to Clerical Medical, by which the company made profit when clients lived longer than expected.